vvzen/Houdini-Geospatial-Tools/README.md

 # Houdini Geospatial Tools

 This repos is a collection of unordered notebooks, scripts and libraries that I've used in the last years to work with geospatial data in Houdini.
-Please don't consider it as structured knowledge, it's more a formalized series of hacks that has proven useful enough to be reused in different dataviz projects.
+Please don't consider it as structured knowledge: it's just a formalized series of hacks that has proven useful enough to be reused in different dataviz projects.

 ## src/notebooks